-The IEP of a student who requires a behavioral intervention plan shall: 1) summarize the findings of the functional behavioral assessment; 2) summarize prior intervention(s) implemented; 3) describe any behavioral intervention(s) to be used, including those aimed at developing or strengthening alternative or more appropriate behaviors; 4) identify the measurable behavioral changes expected and method(s) of evaluation; 5) identify a schedule for a review of the intervention's effectiveness; and 6) identify provisions for communicating with the parents about their child's behavior and coordinating school-based and home-based interventions (23 IAC 226.230(b)).
+The IEP of a student who requires a behavioral intervention plan shall 1) summarize the findings of the functional behavioral assessment; 2) summarize prior intervention(s) that have been implemented; 3) describe any behavioral intervention(s) to be used, including those aimed at developing or strengthening alternative or more appropriate behaviors; 4) identify the measurable behavioral changes expected and method(s) of evaluation; 5) identify a schedule for a review of the intervention's effectiveness; and 6) identify provisions for communicating with the parents about their student's behavior and coordinating school-based and home-based interventions (23 III.
+Adm.Code 226.230(b)).